Japanese diaspora: Asia

-Through 1945
+Before 1945

 In 1898, the Dutch East Indies colonial government statistics showed 614 Japanese in the Dutch East Indies (166 men, 448 women).
 During the American colonial era in the Philippines, the Japanese population of Davao, most of whom first started out as laborers working in abaca plantations in Davao, were recorded in statistics as only numbering 30 in 1903, then 5,533 by 1920, then 12,469 by 1930, then later increased to 20,000 by 1941.
 The number of Japanese laborers working in plantations rose so high that in the early 20th century, Davao City soon became dubbed as Davaokuo (in Philippine and American media) or (in 小日本國「こにっぽんこく」) with a Japanese school, a Shinto shrine, and a diplomatic mission from Japan.
 The place that used to be "Little Tokyo" in Davao was Mintal.
-There is even a popular restaurant called "The Japanese Tunnel", which includes an actual tunnel made by the Japanese in time of the war.
+There is even a popular restaurant called "The Japanese Tunnel", which includes a tunnel made by the Japanese in time of the war.

-In the Philippines, Halo-halo is derived from Japanese Kakigori.
-Halo-halo is believed to be an indigenized version of the Japanese kakigori class of desserts, originating from pre-war Japanese migrants into the islands.
-The earliest versions were composed only of cooked red beans or mung beans in crushed ice with sugar and milk, a dessert known locally as "mongo-ya".
-Over the years, more native ingredients were added, resulting in the development of the modern halo-halo.
-Some authors specifically attribute it to the 1920s or 1930s Japanese migrants in the Quinta Market of Quiapo, Manila, due to its proximity to the now defunct Insular Ice Plant, which was the source of the city's ice supply.
+In the Philippines, Halo-halo is believed to be an indigenized version of the Japanese kakigori class of desserts, originating from pre-war Japanese migrants into the islands.
+Odong or udong of Davao Region and Visayas is inspired by Japanese udon.
+During the early 1900s, there was a large community of Japanese laborers in Davao, half of them Okinawans, and in this period, the Japanese manufactured odong.

 There was also a significant level of emigration to the overseas territories of the Empire of Japan during the Japanese colonial period, including Korea, Taiwan, Manchuria and Karafuto.
 Unlike emigrants to the Americas, Japanese going to the colonies occupied a higher rather than lower social niche upon their arrival.

 In 1938 about 309,000 Japanese lived in Taiwan.
 By the end of World War II, there were over 850,000 Japanese in Korea and more than 2 million in China, most of them farmers in Manchukuo (the Japanese had a plan to bring in 5 million Japanese settlers into Manchukuo).

 Over 400,000 people lived on Karafuto (Southern Sakhalin) when the Soviet offensive began in early August 1945.
 Most were of Japanese or Korean descent.
 When Japan lost the Kuril Islands, 17,000 Japanese were expelled, most from the southern islands.